NadeemNicoR/TeamProjects/docs/_posts/2019-06-04-ISEE-2019-Advanced-Prototype-Presentation.md

 ---------------

-In Software development world, design pattern is referred to as a general repeatable solution to a commonly occuring problem in your software design.
+In software development world, design pattern is referred to as a general repeatable solution to a commonly occuring problem in your software design.
 A design pattern isn't a finished design that can be transformed directly into code.
 It is a description or template for how to solve a problem that can be used in many different situations.

 The design pattern, that we are using in our Money Control- Application is "Model-View-Controller (MVC)" design pattern, which specifies that an application consist of a data model, presentation information, and control information.